resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 Walk the students through the security group checklist, describing each entry as you go.

-*If anyone asks, CIDR = Classless Internet Domain Routing!*
+*If anyone asks, CIDR = Classless Internet Domain Routing, a flexible way of specifying internet address ranges*

 **Activity 2:** Now get the students to create a security group